 Before I start working on the tree, I have one step that I should do on the tree branch.
 If you read my previous post, I made paper belts and I wrapped them around the branch to make sure that the leaves on line haha.
 Don’t want a tree with messed-up leaves, you know haha.
 Also, measured how long the distance between each line as you can see in the picture above.

 I did for the entire branch and made sure I wrap them in a straight line as well.
 Because sometimes it could also be messed up haha and wrap it wrong.
-In this project, I spent more time to be careful and as I said in my previous post, should be careful and don’t rush.
+In this project, I spent more time being careful and as I said in my previous post, should be careful and don’t rush.

 As you can see in the picture above.
 How I lined up the leaves using glue.
 Honestly, I’m not sure if the Christmas tree looks exactly the same at the end, but still, it’s close.
 You can cut the sides for an additional look if you want but that will take even longer.
 So I just stick with how it looks.